decompfrontier/decompfrontier.github.io/source/pages/Tutorial/dev-client-winrt.rst

 .. warning::

    If no console appears, check the following:

+   -
-   -Ensure the patched ``libcurl.dll`` was correctly installed.
+    Ensure the patched ``libcurl.dll`` was correctly installed.
+   -
-   -Verify you did not use the ``deploy`` preset, as it is not supported in this build.
+    Verify you did not use the ``deploy`` preset, as it is not supported in this build.
+   -
-   -Confirm Developer Mode is enabled on your Windows PC.
+    Confirm Developer Mode is enabled on your Windows PC.

 Connecting to the Server
 ~~~~~~~~~~~~~~~~~~~~~~~~